krishnagopinath/sturgis/README.md

 Finally, `src/server.js` runs the express server and `src/router` joins up all the module routers (`book-router`, `checkout-router`, etc.) into one API router, which gets set up in `src/app.js`.
 The `app` file also sets up other global middleware.

-### Testing
+## Testing

 The project has a lot of tests.
-I may have gone a wee bit overboard but it honestly didn't take too much time, once the test environment is setup.
-It expects a test database to be setup and once that is done, we could run `npm test -- --watch` and be on our way to writing tests!
+I may have gone a wee bit overboard but it honestly didn't take too much time, once the test environment was setup.
+It expects a test database to be setup and once that is done, run `npm test` to see the tests in action.

 All common setup and teardown files live in `src/common/test-utils`.
 Some important files: